percona/k8spg-docs/docs/connect.md

 # Connect to the PostgreSQL cluster

+In this tutorial, we will connect to the cluster you have created previously.

 The [`pg_bouncer`](http://pgbouncer.github.io/) component of Percona Distribution for PostgreSQL provides the point of entry to the PostgreSQL cluster.
-We will use the `pg_bouncer` URI to connect to PostgreSQL.
+We will use the `pg_bouncer` URI to connect.

 The `pg_bouncer` URI is stored in the [Secret](https://kubernetes.io/docs/concepts/configuration/secret/) object, which the Operator generates during the installation.